 Bibliography for this episode:

-- Evans, Richard The Coming of the Third Reich Penguin Books, 2003
+- Evans, Richard J. The Third Reich in Power Penguin Press 2005

 - Toland, John Adolf Hitler, Volume 1 Doubleday & Company Inc 1976